 TGbe editor: Please revise the following statements as shown below [CID 11323, 13351]

-A non-AP MLD discovers an AP MLD and its affiliated APs using one or more of the following:
+A non-AP MLD discovers an AP MLD and its affiliated APs when a STA affiliated with the non-AP MLD receives (#11323) one or more of the following:

-a STA affiliated with the non-AP MLD receives a Basic Multi-Link element carried in a Beacon frame or Probe Response frame, that is not a Multi-Link probe response, transmitted by an AP affiliated with the AP MLD or by the AP corresponding to the transmitted BSSID in the same multiple BSSID set as at least one of the APs affiliated with the AP MLD.
+(#11323) a Basic Multi-Link element carried in a Beacon frame or Probe Response frame, that is not a Multi-Link probe response, transmitted by an AP affiliated with the AP MLD or by the AP corresponding to the transmitted BSSID in the same multiple BSSID set as at least one of the APs affiliated with the AP MLD.

-a STA affiliated with the non-AP MLD receives a Multi-Link probe response from an AP affiliated with the AP MLD or the AP corresponding to the transmitted BSSID in the same multiple BSSID set as at least one of the APs affiliated with the AP MLD carrying a Basic Multi-Link element with a complete profile of the reported AP.
+(#11323) a Multi-Link probe response from an AP affiliated with the AP MLD or the AP corresponding to the transmitted BSSID in the same multiple BSSID set as at least one of the APs affiliated with the AP MLD carrying a Basic Multi-Link element with a complete profile of the reported AP.

-a STA affiliated with a non-AP MLD receives a Beacon, Probe Response or FILS Discovery frame transmitted by an AP (reporting AP) and the frame carries a Reduced Neighbor Report element that includes the MLD Parameters subfield in the TBTT Information field corresponding to the reported AP.
+(#11323) either (#13351) a Beacon, Probe Response, or FILS Discovery frame transmitted by an AP (reporting AP) and the frame carries a Reduced Neighbor Report element that includes the MLD Parameters subfield in the TBTT Information field corresponding to the reported AP.
 A non-AP MLD infers the relationship between the reported AP and the reporting AP by decoding the MLD ID subfield of the MLD Parameters subfield in the Reduced Neighbor Report element and following the rules described in 35.3.4.1 (AP behavior).

-a STA affiliated with the non-AP MLD receives a Management frame and the frame carries a Neighbor Report element.
+(#11323) a Management frame and the frame carries a Neighbor Report element.
 A non-AP MLD determines that two or more APs reported in different Neighbor Report elements that include the Basic Multi-Link subelement are affiliated with the same AP MLD.
 The reported APs are affiliated with the same AP MLD if the values carried in MLD MAC Address field of the Common Info field of the Basic Multi-Link element of the reported APs are the same.

 35.3.11 Multi-link procedures for channel switching, extended channel switching, and channel quieting